 In the event that the last name of an individual ends in the letter “s” you would still use the apostrophe “s” to indicate ownership.
-So if the person’s last name is Watkins then you would add an apostrophe and the letter “s” to show ownership.
-Additionally you would use an apostrophe and letter “s” with states that end in letter “s” to indicate ownership as well.
+So, if the person’s last name is Watkins then you would add an apostrophe and the letter “s” to show ownership - Watkins's.
+Additionally you would use an apostrophe and letter “s” with states that end in letter “s” to indicate ownership as well - Kansas's.

 In order to indicate plural possession, you will need to make a noun plural and use an apostrophe.
-So, if you are talking about two people then you would make the noun that you are using plural and then add the letter “s” on the end of it.
-If you are talking about two women, then you would show possession by simply adding an apostrophe and the letter “s” however if you have a noun like the word “girls” then you would need to simply add an apostrophe at the end of the word “girls”.
-Do the same thing for names that end in the letter “s” like “Jones” or “Hastings” as well.
+So, if you are talking about two people then you would make the noun plural and then add the letter “s” on the end of it.
+If you are talking about two women, then you would show possession by simply adding an apostrophe and the letter “s” (women's); however, if you have a noun like the word “girls” then you would need to simply add an apostrophe at the end of the word “girls” - girls'.
+Do the same thing for names that end in the letter “s” like “Jones” (Jones') or “Hastings” (Hastings') as well.

 Never use an apostrophe with plural possessive pronouns like his, hers, its, yours, or theirs.
-There is no need to do such and this is the rule.
-Not to mention, these pronouns already show possession so it is not necessary.
+These pronouns already show possession so it is not necessary.

 The above-mentioned rules are pretty straightforward when it comes to usage and application.
 The main thing to remember when dealing with possessives is that you will usually end up using an apostrophe and the letter “s” unless, of course, there is a plural possessive pronoun being used, then you would not use the apostrophe or the letter “s.”